Eebbu/Easty/items/report.md

 - Balanced Search Operations: `AVLTree` maintains balance with rotations, providing O(log n) complexity for insertions, deletions, and searches.
 - Ordering: Maintains elements in a sorted order, which is beneficial for range queries and ordered data retrieval operations.

-### **Design Pattern**
+**Design Pattern**

-**Adapter Pattern:**
+Adapter Pattern
-- Allows objects with incompatible interfaces to collaborate.
+Objective: Allows objects with incompatible interfaces to collaborate.
-**Code Locations:**
-- Used in the ListDataAdapter class, which adapts a list of Post objects to be usable in a ListView which expects data in a specific format.
+Code Locations: Used in the ListDataAdapter class, which adapts a list of Post objects to be usable in a ListView which expects data in a specific format.
-**Reasons:**
+Reasons:
-- Interface Compatibility: Converts the interface of the List<Post> into the interface expected by the ListView, enabling seamless integration of complex data structures with UI components.
+Interface Compatibility: Converts the interface of the List<Post> into the interface expected by the ListView, enabling seamless integration of complex data structures with UI components.
-- Reusability: Allows the same Post data to be reused in different list-based UI components without modifying the underlying data structure or the components themselves.
+Reusability: Allows the same Post data to be reused in different list-based UI components without modifying the underlying data structure or the components themselves.

 Builder Pattern
 Objective: Separates the construction of a complex object from its representation so that the same construction process can create different representations.